openluopworld/simon_speck_on_avr/Triathlon-C/README.md

 <a href="http://www.ece.utep.edu/courses/web3376/Links_files/MSP430%20Quick%20Reference.pdf" target="_blank">MSP430 Quick Reference(*)</a>, <a href="http://mspgcc.sourceforge.net/manual/book1.html" target="_blank">More Details</a><br>
 <a href="http://www.atmel.com/images/atmel-0856-avr-instruction-set-manual.pdf" target="_blank">AVR Instruction Set</a><br>
 <a href="http://infocenter.arm.com/help/topic/com.arm.doc.qrc0001m/QRC0001_UAL.pdf" target="_blank">ARM Instruction Set</a><br><br>
 1. On my machine, the higher byte of a variable is stored in higher address of RAM.
 In MSP and ARM, the value of higher address is loaded to the higher byte of register.
-Therefore, the order of test values is opposite to the paper.<br>
+Therefore, the order of test values is opposite to the paper.<br><br>
-2. Can "push" and "pop" instructions be deleted?<br>
-3. How to verify the correctness?<br>
+2. How to verify the correctness?<br>
-&nbsp;&nbsp;The result of key schedule, encryption and decryption can be outputted.
-Then compare with the correct result.<br>
+&nbsp;&nbsp;FELICS only verify the correctness of PC implementation before test, but not for AVR, MSP and ARM.
+Therefore, if you want to verify.
+You have to output the result of key schedule, encryption and decryption, and then compare with the correct result.<br><br>
-4. The Encrypt and Decrypt are just for one block?<br>
+3. The Encrypt and Decrypt are just for one block?<br>
 &nbsp;&nbsp;Yes.
 The funcion Encrypt and Decrypt are called 16 times in scenario1 and 2 times in scenario2.<br>

 # MSP430